coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 ```bash
 <NSLayoutConstraint:0x60800008c4e0 UILabel:0x7fbbc95067b0'Testing out NSLayoutConst...'.width == UIView:0x7fbbc9506a40.width   (active)>"
 ```
 Focus on **Testing out NSLayoutConst...'** which is the text we have setup on *titleLabel*.
-Hence most of views can be found out like this way.
+Hence most of the views can be found out using this way.

 > What about the other views?